Text: Genesis Chapters 25-33

 B. A changed name meant a changed man (ex: Saul becoming Paul)

 C. This process of change wasn’t easy but he held fast onto God, (Genesis 32:24-31)

 A. Buried his past hoping to start over which didn’t work, (Genesis 27:43-45; Genesis 29:27)

 B. Prosperity couldn’t help him either, (Genesis 31:1)

 C. He couldn’t start over until he dealt with his past, (Genesis 33:1-18)

-Let go of it: Bad habits, addiction, abusive relationship etc. I cannot be specific but you know what are things in life that must be left behind.
+Bad habits, addiction, abusive relationship etc. I cannot be specific but you know what are things in life that must be left behind.
 Prayerfully consider the things in life that you must get rid of.

-Hold fast: Character needs to be changed through the work of the Holy Spirit before anyone could start over.
+The character needs to be changed through the work of the Holy Spirit before anyone could start over.
 This is not a pleasant experience.
 It takes time.
 You must obey and hold fast to God during the process.

-Face your past: This is painful and fearful (ex: abusive parents, sexual harassment as a child).
+This is painful and fearful (ex: abusive parents, sexual harassment as a child).
 Career, marriage life or other things can’t cover it up.
 Dealing with your past (seek biblical counseling) is the key to killing the problem forever.

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)